erikkt/Geekworm-Raspi-Voice-Hat-LED-Ring/README.md

 # Geekworm Raspi Voice Hat LED ring skill for Mycroft
-Use the Respeaker 4-Mic Array Hat with Mycroft A.I.
+Use the Geekworm Voice Hat with Mycroft A.I.

 ## Description
-This skills supports the led pixel ring of seeedstudio ReSpeaker 4-Mic HAT.
+This skills supports the led pixel ring of Geekworm Voice 2-Mic HAT with speaker.

 ## Examples
  - "Enable pixel ring"